cancer-genomics/reproduce_brain_wflow/README.md

 * output: This directory includes the results from training the ARTEMIS-DELFI model, and running the decifer analysis as R objects or text files.

+The `docs` directory includes index.html, which contains links to the code and figures from the manuscript.
+You need to clone this repository and open this file to view it on your browser or you can use this [link](https://cancer-genomics.github.io/brain_wflow) to view the results without cloning or rebuilding the analysis.

+#### Installation Note

+The package versions used in the repository are managed by [renv](https://rstudio.github.io/renv/articles/renv.html).
+After cloning the repo and starting an R session in the project directory, renv will be downloaded and installed. renv will print any conflicts between the installed package versions and the renv lock file.
+Follow the suggestions printed to install the missing packages.
+The `renv::status()` function can be used to identify version conflicts between the repository and the installed packages, while the `renv::restore()` function can be used to restore the versions used in the repository.

+#### Getting Started

 To reproduce the figures and tables in Mathios et al.